 When to fish for bonefish in belize

 The short answer: whenever you can!

 The Belize bonefishing season is virtually year-round.
 However, historically April through November has been considered the prime month to find lots of bonefish.
-December through March are considered peak season for Belize.
+December through March is considered peak season for Belize.
 (In order to reserve prime bonefishing dates in Belize, we recommend booking at least a year in advance!)
 However, this has nothing to do with fishing.
 It has more to do with the weather in North America than anything else.

-During December through March is when you need to factor the possibility of cold fronts.
+During December through March is when you need to factor in the possibility of cold fronts.
 Cold fronts typically move through Belize, especially the outer islands and Atoll, quickly but it does affect the fishing.
 Cold front brings with them increased wind speeds and cloud cover which makes spotting fish more difficult.
 Another thing to keep in mind, although it can’t generally be planned for, is fishing on either side of a warm or cold front is typically very productive.

 understanding weather in Belize